An open-source package manager for agent skills

 founding-engineer

 A skill inside a configured tap.
 Bare names search every tap — including the default core tap, which ships with a curated set of battle-tested skills.
 Qualify with tap/name to be explicit.
-Pin with @v1.0.
+If a name is only in a trusted tap you haven't added, Homecrew shows the tap to add first.

 • crew install founding-engineer